bilalzulfiqar-pk/Music-App/README.md

 - **Dynamic Playlists**: Automatically fetches playlists from folders, each with its own cover and metadata.
 - **Responsive Interface**: Features a side-tab library for easy song and playlist navigation.
 - **Playback Controls**: Play, pause, previous, next, and volume controls with a functional seek bar.
-- **Auto-Updating UI**: Displays the currently playing song and artist, with smooth transitions.
+- **Auto-Updating UI**: Displays the currently playing song and artist.

 ## Project Structure